chiroptical/texcollab/README.md

 # What do I do now, how do we share commits?

 Again, easy :P I hope you see the pattern now.
 Both the student and advisor can make changes willy-nilly!
-Commit, push, pull, figures push/pull, etc. When the advisor, or student, are ready to pull in the other ones changes run `texcollab compare something.tex`, this will open up the `TEXCOLLAB_MERGE_TOOL` (we like meld) and then pick and choose the changes you want (or don't!).
+Commit, push, pull, figures push/pull, etc. When the advisor, or student, are ready to "merge" in the changes run `texcollab compare something.tex`, this will open up the `TEXCOLLAB_MERGE_TOOL` (we like meld) and then one can pick and choose the changes (or don't!).
 Finally, commit/push and the other collaborator is ready to go.

 # Cool, how do I add collaborators?

 I won't say it this time.
-Pass the collaborator the `.texcollab`, change the `TEXCOLLAB_STUDENT` variable, clone the repository as the advisor does, and `texcollab checkout $USER` (the $USER should be equal to `TEXCOLLAB_STUDENT` point).
+Pass the collaborator the `.texcollab`, have them change the `TEXCOLLAB_STUDENT` variable, clone the repository as the advisor does, and `texcollab checkout $USER` (the $USER should be equal to `TEXCOLLAB_STUDENT` point).
 Now, the advisor can pull and `texcollab branch $new_student_branch` to `meld` with both students changes.
+Note this is the only time one uses `checkout`, always use `branch` to change or list branches!

 # Anything else?

 This is work in progess and I haven't done much testing as of yet.
 Please send me issues, or suggestions, here on github.
-I am very interested in making a nice collaboration tool!
+I am very interested in making a nice collaboration tool for everyone.
+Feel free to fork, and submit changes :).

+# Stuff I want to add

+* Some fancy `texcollab log` output, to make viewing changes/previous commits easy.
+* Extension of `compare`, or new command (maybe <previous>), to deal with comparisons of previous commits on current/different branches
+* Maybe a <view> command to view previous commits on current/different branches